Mechazo11/ros2_orb_slam3/README.md

 # ROS2 ORB SLAM3 V1.0 package

 A ROS2 package for ORB SLAM3 V1.0.
 Focus is on native integration with ROS2 ecosystem.
 This is version `2.0.0` that is built and tested to be compatible with ROS 2 Jazzy.
 Due to some dependency and workarounds, **this version is not compatible with ROS 2 Humble**.
-See the `main` / Version `1.5.0` branch for a ROS 2 Humble compatible version
+Switch to the `main` branch for a ROS 2 Humble compatible version

 My goal is to provide a "bare-bones" starting point for developers in using ORB SLAM3 framework in their ROS 2 projects.
 Hence, this package will not use more advanced features of ROS 2 such as rviz, tf and launch files.
 This project structure is heavily influenced by the excellent ROS1 port of ORB SLAM3 by [thien94](https://github.com/thien94/orb_slam3_ros/tree/master).